A structured consultation for life's hardest decisions

 Sample

-Situation
+Your Situation

 A 31-year-old product designer at a stable tech company.
 Well-regarded, well-paid.
 For the past 18 months, she has been building a side product evenings and weekends - a tool for independent therapists to manage their practices.
 She has 40 paying customers.
 Her partner is not yet earning consistently.
 She wants to go full-time on her product but is afraid of what happens if it doesn't work.
 She came to Consilium with one question: "Is it time to leave my job?"

-Where Consilium Converges
+Where Your Council Converges

 All five concur on one thing: the question is not whether to leave.
-The question is what leaving would cost her and whether she can name that cost clearly.
+It is what leaving would cost her, and whether she can name that cost clearly.
+Frankl states it plainly: "Stability that costs you your self-directedness is not stability.
+It is slow attrition."

 Seneca: "You are not measuring against the right timeline.
 You are measuring against next month.
 The question is who you are in ten years if you do not go."

-Where Consilium Clashes
+Where Your Council Clashes

 Sun Tzu would move now: "You have 40 customers.
 Get to 80.
 That is not a reason to wait - it is a reason to go faster.
 You are preparing to prepare."